avolens/kubefuzz/docs/docs/get-schemas.md

 kubectl proxy
 ```

-this will create a http interface which requires no authentication.
-Kubefuzz can now be pointed at this
-endpoint to pull all schemas from the cluster:
+This will create a http interface which requires no authentication.
+Kubefuzz can now be pointed at this endpoint to pull all schemas from the cluster:

 ```
 user@lnx ~> kubectl proxy &